-This Warranty applies to all WMI commercial mowers retailed and located in the United States of America and Canada.
+This Warranty applies to all WMI power equipment retailed and located in the United States of America and Canada.

-Non-Commercial: product is used only on one home lot.
-Use at multiple locations is considered commercial use in which the commercial warranty would apply.
+Non-Commercial: Mower is used only on one home lot.
+Use at multiple locations is considered commercial use and the commercial warranty would apply.

-For the location of the Authorized WMI Service Dealer nearest you or other information, such as, Parts Lists and Owner's Manuals visit our website at: www.wrightmfg.com
+For the location of the Authorized WMI Service Dealer nearest you or other information, such as Parts Lists and Owner's Manuals, please visit our website at: www.wrightmfg.com